loopbackio/loopback.io/pages/en/lb3/Managing-users.md

 the built-in User model directly.
 The built-in User model provides a great deal of commonly-used functionality that you can use via your custom model.

-In addition, LoopBack does not support multiple models based on the User model in a single application.
-That is, you cannot have more than one model derived from the built-in User model in a single app.
+In addition, a LoopBack app can use only one model based on the User model to manage users (generate tokens, login, logout, and so on.).
+For more information, see [Introduction to User model authentication](Introduction-to-User-model-authentication.html).
 " %}

 ## Creating and authenticating users